Noise Exposure Calculator

 How the Calculator Estimates Safe Time

-The calculator uses two common standards for occupational noise: the National Institute for Occupational Safety and Health (NIOSH) and the Occupational Safety and Health Administration (OSHA).
+The calculator compares your sound level against two common standards for occupational noise: the National Institute for Occupational Safety and Health (NIOSH) and the Occupational Safety and Health Administration (OSHA).
 Both standards assume that louder sounds require shorter exposure times, but they differ in the specifics.
 NIOSH recommends a maximum of 85 decibels over eight hours with a 3 dB exchange rate, meaning for every 3 dB increase, allowable time halves.
 OSHA sets its limit at 90 decibels over eight hours with a 5 dB exchange rate.
-The form lets you choose which guideline to follow.
+Rather than choosing between them, the calculator displays recommended limits from both agencies side by side so you can make the comparison yourself.

 The Decibel Scale Explained